 The maximum award is $3,000 per neighborhood organization.
 Neighborhoods may apply for any amount not to exceed $3,000.
 The value of the neighborhood’s contribution must be equal to or greater than the amount awarded.

 Any formally recognized neighborhood organization that has been in the City of Concord’s Recognized Neighborhood Program for at least one year.
-NMG awards are not made to individual persons, or applicants who have failed to successfully carry out NMG projects funded in the preceding year.
+NMG awards are not made to individual persons, or applicants who have failed to successfully carry out NMG projects funded in the preceding year(s).
 Eligible recognized neighborhood organizations should carefully read the program policy for full requirements.

-Note: Recognized neighborhoods that are inactive and are considered in “dormant” status are not eligible for Neighborhood Matching Grant funds until they fulfill the criteria for reactivation.
+Note: Recognized neighborhoods that are inactive and considered in “dormant” status are not eligible for Neighborhood Matching Grant funds until they fulfill the criteria for reactivation.

 All projects must demonstrate the capacity to benefit the entire neighborhood, and must address a neighborhood issue or need in one of five categories are eligible for funding:

 Physical Improvement Projects